JorgeKerk/JorgeKerk/README.md

 <p><strong>Because I?</strong> With me you will have excellent technical skills, teamwork, problem solving and above all a great desire to help and learn from others.
 This will help me strengthen and expand all my abilities.</p>

 <p><strong>Experience</strong> I have been developing systems in FoxPro for more than 10 years, I maintain and develop Cobol systems, I manage databases in Microsoft SQL Management Studio.
-I am currently studying Full Stack Web Developer at UTN and taking the final stage of SoyHenry
-My most outstanding academic experience was last year, because I was able to work as a Fullstack Web Developer student at Henry, where I learned and perfected my foundations in Back-end and Front-end, strengthening myself in JavaScript, React.js with its libraries and Frameworks. .
-My level of English is A1 and I am currently practicing to improve this skill.</p>
+I am currently studying Full Stack Web Developer at UTN and I finished my studies in this degree at SoyHenry.
+My most outstanding academic experience was last year, as I was able to work as a Fullstack Web Developer student at Henry, where I learned and perfected my basics in Back - end and Front-end, strengthening myself in JavaScript, React.js with its libraries and Frameworks. .
+My English level is A1 and I am currently practicing to improve this skill.</p>

 <p>If you want to know more about me, do not hesitate to contact me !!! </p>
 <p>- 📫 How to reach me: <strong>jorgekerk@gmail.com</strong></p>